Justin Pearson (musician): Other bands and side-projects

 In 2021, Pearson teamed up with Lombardo and Henshaw once more, and created Satanic Planet which also features Lucien Greaves of The Satanic Temple.
-They released the self-titled album on Three One G which featured guests such as Travis Ryan (Cattle Decapitation), Jung Sing (Silent), and Steve-O amongst others.
+They released the self-titled album on Three One G which featured guests such as Travis Ryan (Cattle Decapitation), Jung Sing (Silent), Shiva Honey, and Steve-O amongst others.

 Three One G

 In 1994, Pearson founded the independent label Three One G, or 31G Records.
 The first record released on the new label was the 1994 single "And / Fall On Proverb" by San Diego metalcore band Unbroken.
 The second release was a reissue of the recent debut ep from Swing Kids.
 He funded the label with the financial aid he was receiving from the community college he was attending, and has stated he was partly inspired to start 31G by Vinyl Communications and Gravity Records.
-The label is currently run by Pearson and Sal Gallegos.
+As of 2025, the label is run by Pearson and others.

 Author

-Pearson has written three books.
+Pearson has written four books.
 The first is entitled From the Graveyard of the Arousal Industry, and chronicles his life from childhood leading up to its release in 2010.
 The second is How to Lose Friends and Irritate People (2011), which describes his experiences in the world of EDM.
 His third book is a collection of his lyrics (and some writings) published in 2018 called The Race To Zero and is published by Three One G and Pioneers Press.
+In 2025, his fourth book "GG Alien and the Mystery Meat" was published by Three One G and Bread and Roses Publishing, and "is mainly centered around Pearson’s time working various queer spaces as security or barback between tours with The Locust and Retox, particularly at a place called Rich’s".

 Actor

 While widely known for his performance on an episode of The Jerry Springer Show in the late 1990s, Justin has more recently taken part in numerous other acting roles.
-In 2014, he played the character Ricky in Asia Argento's film, Incompresa.
+In 2014, he played the character Ricky in Asia Argento's film, Misunderstood.
 He has also done cartoon voice work on an episode of Cartoon Network's Uncle Grandpa, entitled Odd-yssey.
 In 2017, he played himself in Joe Cardamone's The Icarus Line Must Die.
 Additionally, he has been interviewed in documentaries Records Collecting Dust and Parallel Planes.

-The documentary filmmaker Jon Nix is producing a feature length documentary on Pearson entitled "Don't Fall In Love With Yourself".
+The documentary filmmaker Jon Nix is producing a feature-length documentary on Pearson entitled "Don't Fall In Love With Yourself".